Extraltodeus/multi-subject-render/README.md

 - AttributeError: 'StableDiffusionProcessingTxt2Img' object has no attribute 'sampler_name' : You need to update your webui ("git pull" in a commandline from your webui folder)
 - Do check the other issues before opening a new one and try to give as many details as possible.
 - Use the discussion tab if it's not about a bug.
+- Make sure to run the latest webui version by doing "git pull" from your webui folder!

 ## Credits